 Our genetic counselors are available to help you determine whether a genetic consultation may be helpful.
 Children’s Physician Access is available 24/7 with a representative on the line throughout the call to assist with referrals, consultations and admissions and to provide general information.

-At Children's Hospitals and Clinics of Minnesota, we focus on research and innovations that make a difference in the care of our patients.
+At Children's Minnesota, we focus on research and innovations that make a difference in the care of our patients.
 From improving day-to-day quality of life for children and teens, to developing new pain management approaches and adopting cutting-edge technologies, our research is completely kid and family-focused.